ghga-de/milestones-docs/56-sphynx-cat/technical_specification.md

 ## Scope
 ### Outline:
-The goal of this epic is to both define and implement a mechanism to deal with Kafka events that result in service-crashing errors when consumed.
+The goal of this epic is to both define and implement a mechanism to deal with Kafka events that result in unhandled exceptions when consumed.
 Such errors can be caused by an array of things, and may or may not be a problem with the event payload itself.
 Events that fail cannot always be outright discarded, so there is a need for a way to set the events aside (disengage them from the request flow) and allow for investigation.
-After looking into why the event failed and performing any required intervention, the events can be either discarded or reintroduced to the request flow as the situation warrants.
+After looking into why the event failed and performing any required intervention, the events can be either discarded or reintroduced into the request flow as the situation warrants.

+Currently, we have no elegant way to handle this kind of situation aside from immediately diagnosing and patching the application code.
+As an example, there was a situation in the Archive Test Bed where the `nos` consumed an event that required it to look up a non- existent record in the database and crashed.
+Ideally, this would not prevent the service from functioning.
+Instead, the error would be logged and the problematic event would be dealt with in a way that allows us to examine the problem and later retry the event.

 One of the most common mechanisms for achieving this capability is called a Dead Letter Queue (DLQ).
+In a DLQ, failed events are sent to a separate location.
+In the context of Kafka, this is usually another topic, but it could also be a database collection or any other location that effectively preserves the event while preventing further processing.
+Kafka does not come with DLQ support out-of-the-box unless used with Kafka Connect.
+We are not using Kafka Connect and use AIOKafka's python producers and consumers with our own library instead, meaning we can't take advantage of Kafka Connect without considerable work.

 ### Included/Required:
 - Investigation of DLQs in Kafka
 - ADR Proposal
-- Implementation of a DLQ PoC in `hexkit`
+- Implementation of DLQ Providers in `hexkit`
 - Implementation of DLQ logic in services